Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": Introduction

+In \S\ref{ssupl} we prove some more statements and discuss further developments of the theory.
+We study the finite-dimensionality of Chow-weight homology and of Chow groups and relate it to cycle classes for Chow-weight homology; this gives a certain generalization of Theorem \ref{tleci}(I) in the case where $k$ is a universal domain.
 We also dualize some of our results; this allows us to calculate the dimensions of motives and bound their weights (from above) in terms of their {\it Chow-weight cohomology}.
-Next we prove that the vanishing of rational Chow-weight homology in a certain range for $M$ is "almost equivalent" to $M$ being an extension of a motif satisfying integral Chow-weight homology vanishing in the same range by a torsion motif (see Theorem \ref{ttors}).
-This implies the following: if the higher motivic homology groups of a motif $M$ are torsion, then their exponents are finite.
-Moreover, we study the finite-dimensionality of Chow-weight homology and relate it to cycle classes for Chow-weight homology.
-We also make several remarks on possible development of our results (in \S\ref{smore}).
+Moreover, we relate our results to the motivic spectral categories $\shtrc$ (using the results of \cite{binfeff} and \cite{bacons}; see Remark \ref{rstairs}(2)).
+Furthermore, we make several remarks on possible developments of our results (in \S\ref{smore}).